Seeker of Legends Preview

-The man shrugged, flipping his sword around so he was carrying it backward, grabbing the blade in both hands.
+The man shrugged, flipping his sword around so he was carrying it backward, gripping the blade with both hands.

 “Works for me.”

-And then he swung his sword above his head, chopping downward at Dante’s face.
+And then he swung his sword over his head, chopping downward at Dante’s face.

-Hunter knelt down before the dead Seeker, ignoring the ache in his thigh as he did so.
-Even after two weeks, the two wounds he’d suffered there had not fully healed.
-It was a constant reminder of Traven, the man who’d tried to kill him…and who’d killed Vi.
+Hunter knelt before the Seeker he’d killed, ignoring the ache in his thigh as he did so.
+Even after two weeks, the two gashes he’d suffered there hadn’t fully healed.
+The pain was a constant reminder of Traven, the Seeker who’d tried to kill him…and who’d killed his best friend Vi.

-He rummaged through the man’s pockets, finding a few coins there, and not much else.
+He rummaged through the Seeker’s pockets, finding a few coins and not much else.
 The Seeker wore a half-dozen rings on his fingers; Hunter pulled these off, stuffing them in his cloak.
-He had no idea what kind of traits the rings emitted, but they might be valuable.
-Any artifacts were potentially valuable, if they made him stronger.
+He had no idea what kind of traits the rings contained, but they might be valuable.
+Any artifacts were potentially valuable, if absorbing their traits made him stronger.
 Faster.

 He finished searching the man, finding nothing more of value.
-He didn’t bother taking the man’s weapons, knowing that his own were far better.
+He didn’t bother taking the guy’s weapons, knowing that his own were far superior.
 They’d been owned by Vi, after all…the best fighter he’d ever met.
 The best in the world.
 Nothing else could compare.

 Hunter paused, staring at the man.
-Then he lowered himself to his hands and knees, turning the dead Seeker’s head to the side, hiding the horrible wound in the man’s forehead.
-He closed his eyes, pressing his forehead against the man’s temple.
+Then he lowered himself to his hands and knees, turning the dead Seeker’s head to one side, hiding the ghastly wound in the guy’s forehead.
+He closed his eyes, bowing down and pressing his forehead against the man’s temple.
 Almost immediately, images flashed before his mind’s eye, coming to him in rapid succession.
-He didn’t bother trying to hold on to any of the images, letting them come and go as they pleased.
+He didn’t bother trying to process any of the images, letting them come and go as they pleased.
 They were the Seeker’s memories, he knew.
-Fragments of them, anyway.
+Fragments of memories, anyway.
 Incomplete, many of them uninterpretable.

 And now they’re mine.

-He spotted a small wooden box lying next to the door, and knelt down, picking it up.
+He spotted an ornate wooden box lying next to the door, and knelt down, picking it up.
 He turned it in his hands, then focused his awareness inward.
 Studying himself.
 Monitoring himself.

 The box had no effect on his emotions, then.
 If it’d absorbed any emotion, he would’ve known it.
-He was incredibly sensitive to emotion, a curse he’d suffered on Earth and on this world, wherever it was.
-Merely being close to an object that had absorbed someone else’s emotion would cause him to start feeling that same emotion.
-Indeed, he felt angry now, a slow, smoldering anger that he’d felt ever since he’d returned from the Ironclad lair weeks ago.
-Ever since he’d returned to the forest.
+He was incredibly sensitive to emotion; merely being close to an object that had absorbed someone else’s emotion would cause him to start feeling that emotion.

 Then he lifted his head, yanking the arrow from the man’s chest and returning it to his quiver.
-He walked back through the carriage, returning to the first Seeker, and pulled the arrow from the man’s shin.
+He walked back to the first Seeker, pulling the arrow from the man’s shin.
 He retrieved his bow, slinging it on his back, then strode away from the carriage, toward the three moons high above.

 Two down, so many more to go.

-By the time Hunter reached the edge of the forest, the sun was already starting to peek out from behind the horizon, its rays casting the clouds above in brilliant orange and red.
-He left the trees behind, walking forward until the ground gave way suddenly, ending in a steep drop-off.
-Beyond, a massive, cylindrical canyon lay, extending downward hundreds of feet to a lake below.
+By the time Hunter reached the edge of the forest, the sun was starting to peek out from above the horizon, its rays casting the clouds above in brilliant orange-red.
+He left the trees behind, walking forward into the clearing beyond, until the ground gave way suddenly, ending in a steep drop-off.
+Beyond, a massive, cylindrical canyon lay, dropping hundreds of feet to a lake below.
 He gazed down at it, spotting two small islands in the center.
 There was a house on the larger island, and a smaller building on the other one.
 A long wooden bridge connected the larger island to the shore of the lake, a crescent of rocky ground at the bottom of the canyon.
 A much shorter bridge connected the two islands.

-Hunter sighed, turning left to follow the edge of the canyon, eventually reaching a narrow path that spiraled down the side of the canyon, all the way to the bottom.
+Hunter sighed, turning left to follow the edge of the canyon, eventually reaching a narrow path that spiraled down the side of the canyon wall, all the way to the bottom.
 He followed it, glancing over the edge as he went, remembering the fear he’d felt when he’d gone down it the first time.
 Vi had saved him from himself then, lending him her preternatural calm.
-He had no need of it now, striding forward without pause.
-He had nothing to fear anymore; the worst that could happen to him had happened to him.
+He had no need of it now, of course.
+He had nothing to fear anymore; the worst that could happen to him had already happened to him.

-He forced himself away from the thought, knowing all-too-well where it led.
-He’d spent enough time wallowing in his grief.
+He forced the thought out of his mind, knowing all-too-well where it led.
+He’d spent enough time wallowing in self-loathing.
 Not that he didn’t have a good reason for it.
-He’d killed his mother after she’d mortally wounded Vi.
+He’d unwittingly killed his own mother after she’d mortally wounded Vi.
 And he’d murdered his brother the day he’d arrived in this terrible world, blowing the guy’s face off with a revolver.
-A brother he’d never known he had, one somehow transformed into a monster.
+A brother he’d never even known he had, one somehow transformed into a monster.
 One of the Ironclad.

-He sighed, turning away from Vi’s house and walking across the smaller bridge to the smaller island.
+He turned away from Vi’s house, walking across the short bridge to the smaller island.
 This is where Vi had built her storehouse, a small building designed to hold powerful artifacts without contaminating the nearby environment.
 It’d been badly damaged by the Ironclad; Hunter had spent the last couple of weeks repairing it, replacing each brick and using clay from the lake as mortar.
 He’d rebuilt the walls, but had found the roof trickier to re-create.
 He was going to need the storehouse if he was to become a Seeker like Vi.

 Hunter stopped before the storehouse, retrieving the wooden box from his cloak.
 He set it down on the ground, then got to work prying the thing apart.
 The Seeker’s memories he’d absorbed were correct – the box contained a hidden obsidian container within, perhaps a foot long and half as wide.
 He withdrew this, opening it and looking inside.

 There was a bone there, a long, narrow shaft.
 It looked like an upper arm bone…a humerus.
 It was thicker than he imagined a human’s would be, with large, prominent bumps on the ends.
 He stared at it, waiting for a memory to be triggered.
 One of the Seeker’s memories.
 But nothing came.
 The memories he absorbed were like that…fragmentary, incomplete.
 It seemed like the most powerful memories and most recent ones were the clearest; he certainly didn’t absorb all of a person’s memories.
-Just bits and pieces, without seeming rhyme or reason.
+Just bits and pieces.